 What action are you hoping will result from your presentation/deputation?
-Implementation in whole or in part of our recommendations as they will enhance tourism, economic development as well as providing safety for users through our risk management proposals.
-By signing this form you are acknowledging that all of the information you are providing on this form is and giving the City permission to collect your personal information for the principal purpose of a required a deputation to Committee or Council as outlined below.
-Signature: Date: 2/11/2019 The personal information is being collected by the City of Kawartha Lakes for the principal purpose of request to make a deputation to Committee or Council pursuant to the City's procedural by-law.
-This information, including all attachments submitted may be circulated to members of Council, staff, the gould be compared on the City website.
-Questions about the collection of this information should be to the City Clerk or Deputy Clerk at 705 324-9411 ext.
+Implementation in whole or in part of our recommendations as they will enhance tourism, econdevelopment as well as providing safety for users through our risk management proposals. iomic By signing this form you are acknowledging that all of the information you are providing on this form giving the City permission to collect your personal information for the principal purpose of a make a deputation to Committee or Council as outlined below.
+Signature: Date: 2/11/2019 The personal information is being collected by the City of Kawartha Lakes for the principal purp request to make a deputation to Committee or Council pursuant to the City's procedural by-law. information, including all attachments submitted may be circulated to members of Council, staff, public and posted on the City website.
+Questions about the collection of this information should to the City Clerk or Deputy Clerk at 705 324-9411 ext.
 1295 or 1322.
-Do you understand how your information will be used and agree to allow the City to use you personal information provided on this form, including any attachments for the purposes of s general directed our requesting to make a deputation to Committee or Council?
-(Yes
+Do you understand how your information will be used and agree to allow the City to us personal information provided on this form, including any attachments for the purpose requesting to make a deputation to Committee or Council?
+This the general be directed ⊋ Yes